Start an Application

 - Violinists, violists, cellists, and pianists ages 21-31 (exceptions to the age limit may be granted)

 - Established string quartets and piano trios are encouraged to apply

-- Must be available to be in La Jolla, California from late July through August 2023
+- Must be available to be in La Jolla, California from July 26 through August 26, 2023